1.A.33 The Cation Channel-forming Heat Shock Protein-70 (Hsp70) Family

 The outer membranes of Mycobacteria form a thick permeability barrier and provide resistance to many antibiotics.
 Only few mycolate outer membrane (MOM) proteins have been identified.
 One identified MOMP, MMAR_0617 of Mycobacterium marinum ((B2HP37; TC# ), was purified and shown to form a large oligomeric complex with a clear single-channel conductance of 0.8 ± 0.1 ns upon reconstitution into artificial planar lipid bilayers.
 It has a long C-terminal threonine-rich domain with extensive modifications.
 It is distantly related to Hsp70 (van der Woude et al. 2013).

-There is no evidence that the bacterial chaparone proteins of this family can form pores.
+Except for the Mycobacterial MOMP MMAR_0617 protein, there is no evidence that bacterial chaparone proteins of this family form pores.
 These chaparone proteins are homologous to proteins involved in capsular polysaccharide export (TC# 9.A.41) and cell shape-determining complexes (TC# 9.B.157).